cloudozer/ling/doc/interdom.md

 `Machine` are not defined yet.

-Thus if you expect that the machine has a container named 'lincx' and it has a process registered as 'strawman' you may safely send the message as:
+Thus if you expect that the machine has a container named 'lincx' and it has a process registered as 'buddy' you may safely send the message as:

 ```
-{lincx,strawman} !
+{lincx,buddy} !
 Hello
 ```

 In the course of the message exchange thus initiated you may receive long Pids and then use them as